Jane Harman: U.S. House, 2001 to 2011

-Harman narrowly won her old seat in 2000, defeating Republican incumbent Steven T. Kuykendall, before she was easily re-elected in 2002, 2004, 2006, 2008, and 2010.
+Harman narrowly won her old seat in 2000, defeating Republican incumbent Steven T. Kuykendall, and was re-elected again in 2002, 2004, 2006, 2008, and 2010.

 Representing the aerospace center of California during her nine terms in Congress, she served on all the major security committees: six years on Armed Services, eight years on Intelligence, and eight on Homeland Security.
 She made numerous congressional fact-finding missions to hotspots around the world, including North Korea, Syria, Libya, Afghanistan, Pakistan, Yemen, and Guantanamo Bay.
 During her long public career, Harman has been recognized as a national expert at the nexus of security and public policy issues.
 She received the Defense Distinguished Service Medal in 1998, the CIA Agency Seal Medal in 2007, and the CIA Director's Award, and the Director of National Intelligence Distinguished Public Service Medal in 2011.

 Harman is a tenacious pro-Israeli, who used to have close ties to the U.S. intelligence community.
 She resigned in February 2011, to head the Washington-based Woodrow Wilson Center, a foreign policy think tank.